iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

 ## Minimum Viable Config

-There are six options we need to set in our r.js config file that will allow us to use it with beefy.
-They are `baseUrl`, `name`, `insertRequire`, `optimize`, `out` and `logLevel` and each one is explained below.
+There are seven options we need to set in our r.js config file that will allow us to use it with beefy (actually, two are just nice to have).
+They are `baseUrl`, `name`, `insertRequire`, `optimize`, `useSourceUrl`, `out` and `logLevel` and each one is explained below.

 These options will be set in a file named `config.js`, which will be passed to the beefy command.